-Yes, dogs can eat yogurt, but that doesn’t necessarily mean that they should.
-While yogurt is not toxic to dogs, because it contains lactose, many canines will have trouble digesting it.
+Can most dogs eat yogurt?
+Yes, but that doesn’t necessarily mean that they should.
+While yogurt is not toxic to dogs, many canines might have trouble digesting it because it contains lactose.
+And plenty of pups have trouble with foods that contain lactose, such as milk.

 Is Yogurt Good For Dogs?

 Yogurt is high in calcium and protein.
 It also can act as a probiotic, which can be good for the digestive system.
-If you are going to feed your dog yogurt, it should be plain and free of any added sweeteners, both natural and artificial.
-Added sugars are not healthy for dogs or humans, and some artificial sweeteners, like xylitol, are toxic for dogs.
+If you feed your dog yogurt, it should be plain and free of any added sweeteners, both natural and artificial.
+Added sugars are not healthy for dogs or humans, and some artificial sweeteners, such as xylitol, are toxic for dogs.

 Additionally, you should also look for yogurt that has lots of live cultures, such as plain, Greek-style yogurt.
 This yogurt is better because it has lower levels of lactose than regular yogurt.